palmerovicdev/architecture-generator/README.md

-# Clean-Architecture Plugin
+# Architecture Plugin

-Generate the Clean-Architecture directory structure from Robert C. Martin (Uncle Bob) in your flutter projects.
+Generate the Architecture directory structure for 5 diferents architecture patterns in your project.
-It is inspired by @ResoCoder [Clean Architecture for Flutter Course](https://github.com/ResoCoder/flutter-tdd-clean-architecture-course).
+It is based on Clean-Architecture Plugin of [Tyxz](https://github.com/Tyxz/clean_architecture_plugin).

 ## How To Install
 - Android Studio / IntelliJ IDEA -> Plugins -> Browse repositories